-Better Cotton (BCI)
+Better Cotton

 Better Cotton is produced under a set of farm-level standards.
-Under the Better Cotton Initiative (BCI) cotton farmers produce cotton in a way that respects people and the environment, and improves livelihoods.
+Better Cotton farmers produce cotton in a way that respects people and the environment, and improves livelihoods.

 Better Cotton is sourced via a system of mass balance and is not physically traceable to end products.